farazshuja/chrome-extension-vite-vue-starter-template/README.md

 # chrome-extension-vite-vue-starter-template

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing chrome extension manifest v.3 with Vue 3 in Vite.
+It will inject vue component in shadow-dom, keeping the extension completely isolated so the css libs does not collide with the main app.

 ## Recommended IDE Setup